 [Description of graphic: This graphic depicts "CleanSource UPS System Efficiencies".
 The graphic is a ven diagram consisting of two circles which partially overlap in the middle of the graphic.
 The circle on the left side of the graphic is labeled "Energy Storage" at the bottom left.
 Inside the left circle on the left side of the circle are the words "flywheel puck".
 In the middle of the left circle is the caption "Flywheel Electronics".
 In the middle of the graphic where the circles overlap from top to bottom are the words "heat sinks & fans", "cabinet frame & skins" and "monitoring & display".
 Above the overlapping portion of the circles is the caption "System Efficiencies" with an arrow pointed toward the overlapping portion of the diagram.
 The circle on the right side of the graphic is labeled "UPS" at the bottom right.
-Inside the right circle on the right side of the circle are the words "bypass switch contactors".
-In the middle of the right circle is the caption "UPS Electronics".]
+Inside the right circle on the right side of the right circle is the caption "UPS Electronics".]